Experience-Monks/devtool/README.md

 Since this is running in Electron and Chromium, instead of Node, you might run into some oddities and gotchas.
 For example, `window` is present, which some modules may use to detect Node/Browser environments.

+Apps will not terminate automatically.
+Instead, you must call `window.close()` from your scripts to end the process.

 Some modules that use native addons may not work within Electron.

 ## Roadmap / Contributing